Open access articles and books

 Literature and information search tools

-- PubMed is a health and biomedicine bibliographic database that includes 20 million citations from MEDLINE (the U.S. National Library of Medicine's database), science journals and on-line books.
-Its content covers as well as areas of.
-From: National Center for Biotechnology Information (NCBI), U.S. National Library of Medicine
+PubMed Includes over 30 million citations for biomedical literature from MEDLINE (the US National Library of Medicine’s database), life science journals and online books.
+From: National Centre for Biotechnology Information (NCBI), U.S National Library of Medicine.

 Websites with research publications and data

 Alcohol Research: Current Reviews An open access, peer-reviewed scientific journal published by the National Institute on Alcohol Abuse and Alcoholism at the US National Institutes of Health.

 Earth Online A website for those interested in Earth Observation and the scientific and technical information produced and collected by the European Space Agency.
 The site includes mission information, data sets, research results and news.
 From: European Space Agency

 European Bioinformatics Institute (EMBL-EBI) As part of the European Molecular Biology Laboratory (http://www.embl.org/) EMBL-EBI provides freely available data and bio-informatics services to the science community.
 From: EMBL-EBI